 Greg is a strong believer in contributing to community as well as the broader agricultural industry and has also served on a number of local community association committees over the years recently venturing into the philanthropic sector.

 Term: August 31, 2021 – AGM 2023

 Kelly Pearce is a grain and prime lamb producer based in Yealering.
-She has a 17-year career in Agricultural Research and coordinates a number of regional science and innovation projects through her business Wheatbelt Science Pty Ltd.
+She has a 20 year career in Agricultural Research and coordinates a number of regional science and innovation projects through her business Wheatbelt Science Pty Ltd.

-Kelly is currently the Executive Officer at Facey Group, is on the steering committee for the SW WA Drought Adoption & Innovation Hub, is a Director of the WA Meat Industry Authority (WAMIA), the Biosecurity Council of WA and a Committee Member of the Federal Gene Technology Technical Advisory Committee, Corrigin Farm Improvement Group and the WA Sheep & Goat Industry Funding Scheme and also serves on the Federal Gene Technology Technical Advisory committee.
+Kelly is currently the Executive Officer at Facey Group, is deputy Chair of the WA Meat Industry Authority (WAMIA), a committee member of the Biosecurity Council of WA and the WA Sheep & Goat Industry Funding Scheme and also serves on the Federal Gene Technology Technical Advisory committee.

 Kelly is a graduate of the Australian Institute of Company Directors and a 2012 Nuffield Scholar.